brodybits/Android-sqlcipher-cursor-query-native-driver/README.txt

 SQLiteNative, based on Android-sqlite-native-driver and generated using Gluegen, exports basic sqlite access functionaity through some static native functions.

-It is desired for CursorWindow to export its native functionality through static native functions, as it is done in newer versions of the Android project.
+The CursorWindow implementation is NOW based on Android 4.0 and exports its native functionality through static native functions.

+WARNING: Not expected to support 64-bit build since this implementation uses 32-bit integers for native pointer handles.
+This is solved in the Android 5.x/Android M sources.